Plreddy789/imdb_website_drf/README.md

-creating an IMDB website where we can check the latest movie details like directorrating, cast and crew etc
+creating an IMDB website where we can check the latest movie details like director , rating, cast and crew etc